 Massport worked with FAA and the MEPA Office to develop a concurrent MEPA and NEPA review for the Draft EA/Final EIR.
-A 30-day public comment period commences on December 23, 2022, coincident with the publication of the MEPA Environmental Monitor, and concludes on January 23, 2023.
-This coordinated review also serves as the federal public NEPA review, including for FAA's Draft Finding of No Significant Impact (FONSI), which is included as Appendix D of this Draft EA/Final EIR.
+The 30-day public comment period commenced on December 23, 2022, coincident with the publication of the MEPA Environmental Monitor, and concluded on January 23, 2023.
+This coordinated review also served as the federal public NEPA review.
+The EEA Secretary issued a Certificate on the Final EIR on January 30, 2023, and the Secretary issued a Public Benefits Determination on February 24, 2023.